nosqlbench/nosqlbench/nb-virtdata/nb-virtdata-all/src/main/resources/docs/category_blurbs/funcref_distributions.md

 way simply by changing parameters of your testing distributions.

 **NOTE:**
-Zipf uses the constant-time pseudo-sampling approximation from Jim Gray et al., with exact weights for its first two ranks.
-Its normalization constant still requires one pass over the configured elements during initialization, while each sample thereafter takes constant time. `numberOfElements` must be at least one, and `exponent` (Gray's theta parameter) must be in the range `[0.0, 1.0)`.
-The sampler accepts uniform input in `[0.0, 1.0]` and converts the exact upper endpoint to `Math.nextDown(1.0)` before evaluating Gray's formula over `[0.0, 1.0)`.
+Zipf uses a constant-time approximate inverse sampler, with exact cumulative weights for its first two ranks and a continuous power-law approximation for the remaining ranks.
+Its normalization constant requires one pass over the configured elements during initialization, while each sample thereafter takes constant time. `numberOfElements` must be at least one, and `exponent` must be finite and non-negative.
+The sampler accepts uniform input in `[0.0, 1.0]` and converts the exact upper endpoint to `Math.nextDown(1.0)` before sampling.

 ### Interpolated Samples